panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 1. The first item of the array, since vegetables promise resolved successfully, is `{ status: 'fulfilled', value: ['potatoes', 'tomatoes'] }`
 2. The second item, because fruits promise rejected with an error, is a rejection status: `{ status: 'rejected', reason: Error('Out of fruits') }`.

-Note that even though the second promise in the input array is rejected, the `statusesPromise` still resolves successfully with an array of statuses.
+Even though the second promise in the input array is rejected, the `statusesPromise` still resolves successfully with an array of statuses.

 ### 2.3 All promises rejected

 What if the grocerry is out of both vegetables and fruits?
-In such case both promises should reject:
+In such case both promises reject:

 ```javascript{2-3}
 const statusesPromise = Promise.allSettled([